shanepreater/beginners-maven/README.md

 # beginners-maven
-Course project for the Maven course
+Course project for the Maven course.